Emergency Relief for USC Dornsife Students and Scholars

 USC Wrigley Institute

 The USC Wrigley Institute, located on Catalina Island, is tasked with an audacious goal.
 It aims to pave the way to innovations that can be adopted across the globe to address some of our greatest challenges, from climate change and waste treatment to water and food security.
 The Wrigley Institute is tackling these issues by exploring different sustainable solutions, including implementing novel sustainable energy production and innovative ways to process waste.
-The Wrigley Institute is striving to be 100% sustainable and serves as a model for environmental institutes around the globe.
+The Wrigley Institute is striving to be 100 percent sustainable and serves as a model for environmental institutes around the globe.

 “No one can be on Catalina at Wrigley and say ‘no’ to supporting what they are trying to accomplish.”- Andrea Mauro ’20